-Financial Capability Residentia al Indicator (User cost as a 🤌 % of MHI) Indicators Score from Low Mid-Range High above ↓ (Below 1%) (Between 1.0% and 2.0%) (Above 2.0%) Weak (below 1.5) Medium Burden High Burden High Burden Mid-Range (1.5 - 2.5) Low Burden Medium Burden High Burden Strong (above 2.5) Low Burden Medium Burden High Burden
+Financial Capability Indicator Residential Indicator (User Rate as a % of MHI) Low (Below 1%) Mid-Range (1.0% to 2.0%) High (Above 2.0%) Weak (Below 1.5) Medium Burden High Burden High Burden Mid-Range (1.5 - 2.5) Low Burden Medium Burden High Burden Strong (Above 2.5) Low Burden Medium Burden High Burden

-• Estimated Financial Burden for Mechanical Plant: Medium Burden
+Resulting Financial Burden for Disinfection: Medium Burden

-(8) An assessment of any other relevant local community economic condition.
+(8) An assessment of any other relevant local community economic conditions.

-The Village did not report any other relevant local economic conditions.
+The community did not report any other relevant local economic conditions.

 The Department contracted with Wichita State University to complete an assessment tool that would allow for predictions on rural Missouri community populations and future sustainability.
 The purpose of the study is to use a statistical modeling analysis in order to determine factors associated with each rural Missouri community that would predict the future population changes that could occur in each community.
 A stepwise regression model was applied to 19 factors which were determined as predictors of rural population change in Missouri.
 The model established a hierarchy of the predicting factors which allowed the model to place a weighted value on each of the factors.
 A total of 745 rural towns and villages in Missouri received a weighted value for each of the predicting factors.
 The weighted values for each town / village were then added together to determine an overall decision score.
 The overall decision score.
+The overall decision score.
 The categorical groups were developed from the range of overall scores across all rural towns and villages within Missouri.
-The range covers 1,191 score points (-245 to 946).

-Based on the assessment tool, the Village of Humphreys has been determined as a category 1 community.
-This means that the Village of Humphreys could potentially face more challenging socioeconomic circumstances over time and may have significant declines in population in the future.
-The Department has determined an adequate schedule of compliance that will alleviate the potential financial burdens the Village of Humphreys may face due to the necessary upgrades required to meet the new permit requirements.
-If your community experiences a decline in population which results in the inability to secure the necessary funding for an upgrade to meet the new requirements within this permit, a modification to the schedule of compliance may be necessary.
-At that time, please contact the Department and send an application for a modification to the schedule of compliance with justification for the time necessary to comply with this permit.
+Based on the assessment tool, the City of Hardin has been determined to be a category 1 community.
+This means that the City of Hardin could potentially face more challenging socioeconomic circumstances over time and may have significant declines in population in the future.
+The Department has determined an adequate schedule of compliance that will alleviate the potential financial burdens that the City of Hardin may face due to the necessary upgrades required to meet the new permit requirements.
+If this community experiences a decline in population, which results in the inability to secure the necessary funding for an upgrade to meet the new requirements within this permit, a modification to the schedule of compliance may be necessary.
+The community may contact the Department and send an application for a modification to the schedule of compliance with justification for the time necessary to comply with this permit.